-With a growing number of employees set to work into old age, supporting those with a terminal illness is an issue that employers simply cannot ignore.
+With a growing number of people set to work into later life, supporting employees with a terminal illness is an issue that employers are likely to face.

 As an employer, you may not feel confident about how best to support an employee who has been given a terminal diagnosis.
-However, if one of your employees is diagnosed with an incurable illness, you need to understand your legal responsibilities towards that person and understand what support you need to give.
+However, if one of your employees is diagnosed with an incurable illness, you need to understand your legal responsibilities towards that person as well as what support you need to give.

 Being diagnosed with a terminal illness can turn a life upside down, so it’s not surprising that some people decide to regain control by endeavouring to lead their normal life for as long as possible, and that means continuing to work.
 For others, financial concerns may mean they have little choice but to remain in employment.

-You have a legal duty to make reasonable adjustments to enable your employee to stay in work if they wish to do so, as a terminal illness is considered a "disability" under the Equal Rights Act .
+You have a legal duty to make reasonable adjustments to enable your employee to stay in work if they wish to do so, as a terminal illness is considered a “disability” under the Equality Act.

 What are reasonable adjustments?